TIMELINE

 2001

-Album cover (2001)In March Hall releases the single My Argentine Rose followed by the purely classically orchestrated work Metropolitan Suite.
+In March Hall releases the single My Argentine Rose followed by the classically orchestrated work Metropolitan Suite.
 The album is produced by and written in collaboration with the Danish visual artist Christian Skeel.
 At the same time the book Kommunikaze is released, a three-year diary covering Hall’s work and personal turmoil from January 1998 to December 2000.
 Signs an international publishing contract with EMI Music Publishing Germany in April.
 Is given the honour to write the music for the opening of Ingvar Cronhammar’s grand-scale building work Elia in Herning (a Danish city), a monument inaugurated in September.
 During the following month Hall opens his own exhibition A Hospital Room at Ystads Konstmuseum (an art museum in Sweden), an installation based on the sounds and images made through a series of conversations with a dying hospital patient.
-Releases the controversial double-cd Memorial – Finest Moments and Famous Last Words in November, a compilation album that includes a documentary commemorating the life and art of Irma Victoria as well as written contributions from a series of internationally acclaimed artists.
-The title also features a guest appearance by the Danish Raveonettes singer Sharin Foo.
+Releases the double-cd Memorial – Finest Moments and Famous Last Words in November, a compilation album commemorating the life and art of Irma Victoria (the title also features a guest appearance by Sharin Foo from The Raveonettes).

 2002

-Writes and produces the music for Gladsaxe Teater’s major 2002 launch, a modern adaptation of Lady of the CamelliasCamille and stars the mezzo-soprano Andrea Pellegrini, the Konsort choir and the The Vista Dome Ensemble.
+Writes and produces the music for Gladsaxe Teater’s major 2002 launch, a modern adaptation of Lady of the Camellias, the record release Camille that stars the mezzo-soprano Andrea Pellegrini, the Konsort choir and The Vista Dome Ensemble.
 The album is proclaimed to be one of Hall’s most memorable works ever by an unanimous press.
 In April Danish multi-platinum act Caroline Henderson releases Naos, an album where Hall writes most of the material in collaboration with the artist, including the two singles “Try” and “All that We Are”.
 In June he appears in Henrik Marstal’s book Everything that Music Is Capable Of and in July he contributes to the anthology Poems for the Boys.
 In August Hall takes part in the Sound&Literature festival in Aarhus and in September he opens the Kulturbro biennale at Ystads Konstmuseum in Sweden with the sound installation Audiofile: Helena 64.
-Ends off with the production broadcast of Keine Hinterwelt, a 40 -minute montage opera transmitted by P2, the classical radio channel on The Danish National Radio
+Ends the year with the production broadcast Keine Hinterwelt, a 40-minute montage opera transmitted by P2, the classical radio channel on The Danish National Radio

 2003

 In May Hall is included in Krak’s Blue Book, a prestigious book of summation of the most important people in Danish art and culture.
 Contributes to book Back then in the 80′s.
-Writes the Belgravia hit She Shines, a huge radio hit that summer.
+Writes the Belgravia single She Shines, a huge Danish radio hit that summer.
 In September he releases two albums on his new label Panoptikon, a newly recorded songwriter album entitled Music Hall (a collection of Hall songs performed by a cavalcade of new Danish female singers such as Lise Westzynthius, Mette Sand Hersoug from Moon Gringo, Catbird feat.
 Billie Koppel and Tanja Thulau from Luke) as well as his legendary Danish National Radio concert from 1983, Inskription, which thereby gets released on cd for the first time.
-The latter’s 20 years jubilee is celebrated by a new and modernised version performed live on September 11 by the Danish electronica act Wäldchengarten.
-In November Hall collaborates with Danish-Australian author Jeff Matthews on The Wheelchair Wildstyle Soundtrack, a book released with its own soundtrack included.
+The latter’s 20 years jubilee is celebrated with a new and modernised version performed live on September 11 by the Danish electronica act Wäldchengarten.
+In November Hall collaborates with Danish-Australian author Jeff Matthews on The Wheelchair Wildstyle Soundtrack, a book released with its own soundtrack.

 2004